 Chidera Eggerue, also known by her alias The Slumflower, is a blogger and Creative Director, not to mention a notable social media activist.
 In all these pursuits she uses creativity and hard-won wisdom to propel and support open conversations about health, happiness, identity and self worth.
 Always rocking whatever feels good and inspiring others to do the same, it’s easy to admire Chidera for her style, showcased in the brilliant narrative shoots that populate her blog The Slumflower.

-Last year we invited Chidera to take part in our first community talks event, YOUNG GOLD TALKS at Google Campus, to share her insight on life a working creative.
-Since then, we’ve been proud to celebrate her and the many projects she’s been working on.
-Now, still blogging, shooting and travelling the world as Creative Director of holiday rental company Innclusive, we caught up with Chidera talk creativity, womanhood and loving yourself fully…
+Last year I invited Chidera to take part in our first community talks event, YOUNG GOLD TALKS at Google Campus, to share her insight on life a working creative.
+Since then, I’ve been proud to celebrate her and the many projects she’s been working on.
+Now, still blogging, shooting and travelling the world as Creative Director of holiday rental company Innclusive, I caught up with Chidera talk creativity, womanhood and loving yourself fully…

 You’re based here in London.
 How does the city influence your work?